 Rails 5 ecosystem application built for trying things out that's more than just a quick 'rails new'.
 In other words, something a little closer to the real world and all it's complex messiness.
 It's a world of happy people, great companies and employment for everyone who wants it.

 The website uses haml, Devise for authentication, cancancan for authorization, MySQL for the database, elasticsearch directly for the People search and through searchkick for the User and Company search - a gist of the Gemfile.

 While the site and it's features are real - the data is not.
 The database and indexes have been populated with fake data for demonstration purposes only.
 If there is an issue with a company or person being too close to reality or data that is in some way offensive, please get in touch.

 And if you saw the site name and were looking forward to cynical, sarcastic commentary on how fake the world is - you're in the wrong place.
 You could search Twitter for #fakeworld (yikes!), or better yet, YouTube for funny cat videos to lift your mood.

 Still trying to decide if I'm going to just make the github repo public or turn it into a tutorial/class or something else.
 In the meantime, if you have a question, please just ask.
 One reason to not make the entire application public is the fear that it will be used as a starter app.
 There are intentionally several sections with unneeded complexity to create different scenarios so not appropriate for real life.

 Ruby on Rails 4.2 starter/example application incorporating Devise and Bootstrap 4 using Ruby 2.2.

-(A quick word about Bootstrap 4 ... as of Dec 2016 ... it is still very much an alpha version with frequent breaking changes.
+(A quick word about Bootstrap 4 ... as of Jan 2018 ... we've finally arrived at beta ... let's hope there are no more breaking changes!
 You are welcome to use this as a starter app but be sure to take that into consideration.)

 miscellaneous other projects